How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

 Get news and updates about GEO, AI search and new features.
 Unsubscribe anytime.

-- Alt text — the primary signal.
-This is what AI “sees” when it encounters your product image.
+- Alt text - the primary signal.
+This is what the AI "sees" when it hits your product image.
+Everything else is secondary.

 - File name -